0xPolygon/polygon-docs/docs/pos/reference/rewards.md

 ## Staking rewards

-The yearly incentive is absolute — irrespective of the overall stake or the target bonding rate in the network, the incentive amount is given out as a reward to all signers periodically.
+The yearly incentive is fixed — irrespective of the overall stake or the target bonding rate in the network, the incentive amount is given out as a reward to all signers periodically.

 In Polygon, there is an additional element of committing periodic checkpoints to the Ethereum mainnet.
 This is a major part of the validator responsibilities and they are incentivized to perform this activity.
 This constitutes a cost to the validator which is unique to a Layer 2 solution such as Polygon.
 We strive to accommodate this cost in the validator staking reward payout mechanism as a bonus to be paid to the proposer, who is responsible for committing the checkpoint.
 Rewards minus the bonus is to be shared among all stakers, proposer and signers, proportionally.

 ## Encouraging the proposer to include all signatures

 To avail the bonus completely, the proposer must include all signatures in the checkpoint.
-Because the protocol desires ⅔ +1 weight of the total stake, the checkpoint is accepted even with 80% votes.
+Because the protocol desires $2/3+1$ weight of the total stake, the checkpoint is accepted even with 80% votes.
 However, in this case, the proposer gets only 80% of the calculated bonus.

 ## Transaction fees